TalkWithTLS/TalkWithTLS/README.md

 - `make perf_bin` To build only Performance script binaries

 ## 3. Running
-All binaries needs to run with current working directory as root directory of this repo.
-As all code accesses `certs` folder present on root directory.
+**All binaries needs to run with current working directory as root directory of this repo**.
+Because binary accesses `certs` folder present on root directory.

 ### 3.1 Running Sample Binaries
 ```